-406. The need for effective cooperation may also have additional procedural implications.
+416. The need for effective cooperation may also have additional procedural implications.
 When several entities of the same banking group are to be liquidated and this results in multiple liquidation proceedings, the legal framework should support strong coordination between these liquidation proceedings.
-Where this is possible, the legal framework could allow the same liquidator(s) to be appointed for all proceedings.231 The coordination of the proceedings should, however, fully respect the asset partitioning of each group entity (resulting from its separate legal personality)232 and should address situations involving conflicts of interest.
-In the case of multiple proceedings with different liquidators, these should communicate directly and cooperate to the maximum extent possible to achieve an effective solution.
-Where the structure of the group reflects an integrated group model - which is likely to imply that the group is subject to resolution for its systemic relevance - there may be a combination between liquidation and resolution if the group resolution plan envisages liquidation for one or more subsidiary bank(s).
-In this latter context, it is essential to ensure that the measures taken during the liquidation proceedings of such bank(s) and of any other group entity are coordinated with resolution actions in order not to impede the resolution objectives for other group entities.
+Where this is possible, the legal framework could allow the same liquidator(s) to be appointed for all proceedings.251 The coordination of the proceedings should, however, fully respect the asset partitioning of each group entity (resulting from its separate legal personality)252 and should address situations involving conflicts of interest.
+In the case of multiple proceedings with different liquidators, those liquidators should communicate directly and cooperate to the maximum extent possible to achieve an effective solution.
+Where the group is integrated - and therefore likely to be subject to resolution for its systemic relevance - there may be a combination between liquidation and resolution if the group resolution plan envisages liquidation for one or more subsidiary bank(s).
+In this event, the legal framework should ensure that the measures taken during the liquidation proceedings of such bank(s) and of any other group entity are coordinated with resolution actions in order not to impede the resolution objectives for other group entities.